What Is The Minimum Sentences For A Paragraph

 Q: What if my paragraph is too long?

-A: Identify the main ideas within the paragraph and break it into smaller paragraphs, each focusing on a single idea.
-Ensure that each new paragraph has a clear topic sentence and sufficient supporting evidence.
+A: Identify the main ideas within the paragraph and break it into smaller paragraphs, each focusing on a single idea. make sure each new paragraph has a clear topic sentence and sufficient supporting evidence.

 Q: How important is the topic sentence?

 A: The topic sentence is crucial.
-It provides a clear focus for the paragraph and helps the reader understand the main idea.
+Consider this: it provides a clear focus for the paragraph and helps the reader understand the main idea.
 A strong topic sentence makes your writing more organized and effective.

 Q: How do I know if my paragraph is coherent?